-Data resources
+1. Data resources

 A ) The PDF uploaded when a New Case is created is shown here.
-If EDD documents are uploaded, they will also be shown here.
 The PDFs will be divided page and page for display.

 B)After upload is done, an initial number is recorded at the lower level of the program, which will not be changed if the position of the page is changed.
 For example, if No.98 page is deleted, numbers of other pages are the same; only the page numbering is changed